SignalK/SensESP/examples/ultrasonic_level_sensor/README_ultrasonic_DVP.md

 ## Hardware

 The sensor has been implemented using an Adafruit Feather HUZZAH ESP8266 and SignalK/SensESP.
-It requires no signal conditioning and connects directly to the HUZZAH (powered by 5v).
+It requires only a voltage divider for signal conditioning to reduce the 5V output pulse to 3 V and gets power directly from the HUZZAH (powered by 5v).

 The sensor has a pigtail cable with 4 wires.
 The connection to the HUZZAH is shown below: